davidzhou9/ORF467FinalProject/README.md

 6. For Part 3, the algorithm will produce a file called “{State}_{StateFIPS}_vehicleTrip”.
 Store in a folder called “{State}_vehicleTrip Files”.
 7. For Part 4, take the three outputted files and store in folder called “{State}_aTaxiStatistic Files”.
 8. For Part 5, take the one outputted file and store in folder called “{State}_airportTrip”.

+## Task 2: Assess Fleet Size Requirements for Your Region

+Steps:

+1. Create a new folder for Task 2.
+2. Copy over "{State}_{StateFIPS}_vehicleTrip.csv" file from the previous part into this new folder.
+3. Change the readtable command on the 4th line such that the file name reflects the name of your state's vehicleTrip file.
+4. Run the code and collect the output.

+## Task 3: Assess the Empty Vehicle Reposition Implications

+Steps:

+1.